 - a workshop for UTELVT faculty and undergraduate students on participatory action research methods,

-- a pilot participatory risk assessment of three recently flooded communities in the region conducted collaboration with UTELVT to inform the development of flood-control strategies, and
+- a pilot participatory risk assessment of three recently flooded communities in the region conducted collaboration with UTELVT and student research assistants to inform the development of flood-control strategies, and

-- a meeting to discuss results of the pilot study with stakeholders, including representatives of the provincial government, non-governmental organizations working in the region, and faculty from other Ecuadorian universities.
+- broader dissemination of the pilot study and training results through a meeting with stakeholders, including representatives of the provincial government, non-governmental organizations working in the region, and faculty from other Ecuadorian universities.

 This project received a $10,000 Catalyst Grant in 2017.